freestyleabg/computer-vision-rock-paper-scissors/README.md

 To run the Computer Vision Rock Paper Scissors project, follow these steps:

-1. Clone this repository: `git clone https://github.com/freestyleabg/aicore.git`
+1. Clone this repository: `git clone https://github.com/freestyleabg/computer-vision-rock-paper-scissors.git`
-2. Navigate to the Computer Vision Rock Paper Scissors directory: `cd aicore/computer-vision-rock-paper-scissors`
-3. Install the required dependencies: `pip install -r requirements.txt`
+2. Install the required dependencies: `pip install -r requirements.txt`
-4. Run the application: `python camera_rps.py`
+3. Run the application: `python camera_rps.py`

 Make sure you have Python and the required libraries installed on your machine.